Starting a book group

 NOVEMBER 7, 2018

 One of my favorite autumn activities is curling up with a great book, and since I’m a big mood reader, I like finding books that match the season. […].
-Autumn is my favorite time of year.
+The brisk, snapping air, the marigold crunch of leaves underfoot, cozy nights under cozy blankets — what’s not to love?

 Princeton Public Library